 a) Scratch with Your Fingernail

-Scratching with your fingernail is the easiest way to determine whether a paper is thermal paper.
-Since the thermal paper has a chemical coating on the surface, it generates heat when you scratch the paper.
+Scratching with your fingernail is the easiest way to determine whether a paper is thermal.
+Since thermal paper has a chemical coating on the surface, it generates heat when you scratch it.
 As a result of the heat, the paper will produce black marks.

 b) Observe and Feel the Paper Surface

 Observing or feeling the paper surface is another way to determine whether a paper is thermal or regular.
 Thermal paper typically has a shinier and smoother surface than other paper types like carbonless and bond paper.

 However, this is not always a foolproof way to determine whether a paper is thermal.
 That’s because some types of bond paper are just as smooth and shiny.